atlas-bi/website/src/docs/library/usage/index.md

 {% set links=[{
   title:"Reports",
   url:"/docs/library/usage/reports/",
-  description:"Reports are the cornerstone of Atlas BI Library.
+  description:"Reports are the cornerstone of Atlas Library.
 System data is brought in through the ETLs and more documentation can be added in the app."
 },{
   title:"Terms",
   url:"/docs/library/usage/terms/",